Women Health Expert: Birth Control Changes Who You Are & How You Feel About Your Partner!

 TL;DR

-• Birth control pills significantly alter women's sexual preferences, attraction patterns, and partner selection by suppressing natural hormonal cycles
+• Birth control pills significantly alter women's brain chemistry, affecting attraction patterns, sexual desire, and partner preferences in ways most users don't realize

-• Understanding the biological basis of attraction and sexual preference is critical for healthy relationships and informed decisions about contraception
+• Understanding the biological basis of attraction and mating preferences can help both men and women make more informed decisions about relationships and contraception

 Key Moments